the Creative Commons Attribution 4.0 License.

 In order to assess the model capability to reproduce the observed spatiotemporal pasterns, two types of correlation coefficient were used.
 Pearson's linear correlation coefficient is defined as follows:

-with f and o the mean values of the forecast and the observed values, and σf and σo the associated standard deviations.
+with and the mean values of the forecast and the observed values, and σf and σo the associated standard deviations.
 This coefficient ranges between −1 for a perfect anti-correlation and 1, a perfect correlation.
 However, it assumes a linear relation between the forecast and the observations.
 This is not always the case for a global atmospheric composition model, and this is why Spearman's rank correlation coefficient rs has also been used.
 It is defined as the following:

-where rgf and rgo are the rank of the forecast and observed values within the dataset, with σrgf and σrgo being their associated standard deviations.
+where rgf and rgo are the rank of the forecast and observed values within the dataset, with and being their associated standard deviations.
 Spearman's rank correlation is also bounded between −1 and 1 but does not make the assumption that the forecast and the observed values are linearly related.
 It particularly is valuable for the study of heavy-tailed distribution of observations or distributions where strong outliers are expected.

-The IAGOS time series (https://doi.org/10.25326/06; Bundke et al.2018a), vertical profiles (https://doi.org/10.25326/07; Bundke et al.2018b) and the SOFT-IO ancillary data (https://doi.org/10.25326/3; Sauvage et al.2018) used in this study can all be found on the IAGOS data portal (https://doi.org/10.25326/20; Boulanger et al.2019).
+The IAGOS time series (https://doi.org/10.25326/06; Bundke et al., 2018a), vertical profiles (https://doi.org/10.25326/07; Bundke et al., 2018b) and the SOFT-IO ancillary data (https://doi.org/10.25326/3; Sauvage et al., 2018) used in this study can all be found on the IAGOS data portal (https://doi.org/10.25326/20; Boulanger et al., 2019).

 The supplement related to this article is available online at: https://doi.org/10.5194/acp-20-9393-2020-supplement.